tuomaura/eap-noob/README.md

 About
 --------

 This repository is an implementation of EAP-NOOB.
-EAP-NOOB is an EAP method is for secure bootstrapping of IoT appliances.
+It is an EAP method for secure bootstrapping of IoT appliances.
 The specification for EAP-NOOB can be found at: https://datatracker.ietf.org/doc/draft-aura-eap-noob/?include_text=1.

-The implementation consists of three separate applications:
+This implementation consists of three separate applications:

 1. hostapd : Contains EAP-NOOB server side implementation (AAA server).